 The idea of detecting SNP interaction through permutation has previously been used by Greene [10] and Jing [2].Greene et al. designed an explicit test of epistasis to reflect only nonlinear interaction or epistasis component of the model.
 They advanced the traditional permutation testing framework by shuffling each SNP column instead of randomizing the class label, which can generate permuted datasets for testing the null hypothesis that the only genetic associations in the data are linear or additive in nature and that any nonlinear interaction effects are only there by chance.
 This yields an explicit test of epistasis when combining with a method such as MDR, is capable of modeling nonlinear interactions.
 Jing et al. developed a permuted Random Forest (pRF) method.
 They generated two test dataset by permutating the genotype of a pair of SNPs.
 In one dataset the SNPs are shuffled independently, while in the other they are shuffled as a pair hence keeping the pairwise association.
 The difference of error rate between the two test dataset on a well-trained RF model is then used to measure the strength of the interaction of selected SNP pair.
 Other SNPs except for the selected pair kept their original form in both dataset, so the interactions among other non-selected SNPs were preserved in both of the permutation framework.

 Both methods above are marker-based.
 Motivated by them, we designed a gene-based permutation strategy for our interaction detection.
-For each pair of genes, we carried out two permutation strategies to generate two test datasets.
+For each pair of genes, we carried out two permutation strategies on a given test dataset to generate two new test datasets.
 Firstly, we divide the samples by class label into case and control groups.
 Then, in the first permutation strategy, we shuffle the genotype of all the genes independently among the samples within each group, which removes all associations between genes within each group while keeping the association between SNPs within each gene.
 The independent margin effect of each gene is preserved due to the unchanged genotype frequencies of each gene within each group before and after permutation.
 In the second permutation strategy, within both the case and the control group, the genotypes of the two chosen genes are shuffled together as a group while the genotypes of all other genes are shuffled independently.
 Hence, the difference between the two test dataset is merely the presentation or deletion of the interaction between the pair of genes.

-Comparing with the approach of Jing etc., our approach is gene-based as opposed to marker-based.
-Also, in
+Comparing with the approach of Jing etc., our approach is gene-based as opposed to marker-based, hence is more suitable for detecting interactions between genes.
+Also, in selecting interaction terms we used a forward selection strategy instead of the backward selection strategy used by Jing etc.

 (emphasize the difference between our permutation and Jing’s)